 So, you’ve determined the type and size of the lane dividers you need.
 How far apart to place them?
 Guidelines vary by country and transport authority: in Spain it is maximum 2.5m; in the UK 2.5-10m is recommended.
 It can make sense to place elements closer together on curves or before junctions for greater safety.
 They are often guidelines or recommendations, rather than a fixed law (but do check your local regulations).
 Again, the desired results should be taken into consideration.
 As the International Transport Forum states in their Best Practices Discussion Paper: “If the visual effect is present to deter encroachment by motor vehicles then the spacing can be left to good engineering judgement.”
 The ideal separation discourages motorists from crossing into the bike lane but considers access points to garages, etc. There must be enough space between elements so that cars can enter and exit without damaging them.

-Some clients want to install elements which bring together a consistent aesthetic across all their infrastructure projects.
-In one of our custom design projects, the Delta bike lane divider, the goal was to create an emblematic piece for our client’s cycling infrastructure plan.
+Maybe adding a logo or hashtag sounds like a good idea?
+Some clients want to install elements which reinforce their brand identity across all their infrastructure projects.
+With the custom Delta bike lane divider, the goal was to create an emblematic piece for our client’s cycling infrastructure plan.
 We designed it to be different, eye-catching, and in line with the city’s brand identity.

-If you’d like to chat about our options for your cycling infrastructure projects, or if you have a custom design in mind, contact us, we’re here to help you find the perfect solution.
+The design process for any urban product involves considering many more aspects than just how it looks.
+On all our cycling projects we consult with cyclists, advocacy groups and urban mobility specialists.
+If you’d like to chat about our options for your cycling infrastructure projects, or if you have a custom design in mind, we’re here to help you find the perfect solution.